top of page

 Alongside this, I have co-authored and refined functional and technical requirements for assessment platform and workflow improvements, contributed to a market scan to inform procurement and solution decisions, and supported business case, project merger proposal and formal change request documentation.

-I have also designed and delivered advocacy, adoption and training support, synthesised departmental user stories and workflow requirements, and supported the scoping of automation opportunities for offline marking and related assessment processes.
+I have also contributed to advocacy, adoption and training support, including workshop design and selected workshop delivery, alongside synthesising departmental user stories and workflow requirements and supporting the scoping of automation opportunities for offline marking and related assessment processes.

 Evidence of scope and progress